 In Saskatchewan, all K-8 curriculum is based on outcomes and indicators.
 Outcomes clearly describe what your child is expected to know, understand, and be able to do in each subject.
-Studies have shown that students have increased educational success when they have clear learning goals and targets.
+The move to outcome based learning, and away from numerous and vague objectives that were often hard to quantify, aligns with current educational research.
+New studies have shown that students have increased educational success when they have clear learning goals and targets.